 In recent years, there have been some newsworthy wrongful death settlements and jury awards that reflect how much these sorts of cases can be worth.
 Some notable examples include:

-If you have lost someone you love due to an accident, injury, or crime you may have a case for a wrongful death lawsuit.
+If you've lost someone you love due to an accident, injury, or crime you may have a case for a wrongful death lawsuit.
 Like other types of lawsuits, wrongful death cases have statutes of limitation specific to your state, so it's important to act promptly.
-Speak with an experienced attorney today for a free claim review to learn about your legal rights.
+Speak with an experienced personal injury attorney today to learn about your legal rights when it comes to wrongful death lawsuits.
+An attorney can also help explain the averages and outliers when it comes to wrongful death settlements.